Achroma’s First Time Home Buyers’ Guide

 You can and should shop around for better deals from other lenders.
 Once you have a Loan Estimate from one of them you can use it to leverage a better deal somewhere else or vice versa.
 This could save you thousands of dollars, not only at the closing but also over the life of the loan.

 Once you’ve signed your purchase contract and your financing is well under way you should hire a home inspector to perform a thorough inspection of the property.
-This inspection should emphasize the roof, foundation, electrical system, heating and cooling, and plumbing.
+For first time home buyers this can be overwhelming, but it really can be quite straightforward.
+The inspection should emphasize the roof, foundation, electrical system, heating and cooling, and plumbing.
 This will alert you to any defects or issues with the property.
 Ideally the inspection reveals nothing or only minor issues, but what happens if they find something more substantial?

 If that happens then you would have your agent negotiate with the seller’s agent to try and get the seller to fix the issues before closing or possibly reduce the price by an agreed upon amount so you could fix it afterwards.
 If the seller refuses to fix certain items that you consider non-negotiable or there is some defect that you are just not comfortable with regardless of any remedies available then you have the right to back out of the contract.
 This will only be possible if you made sure the purchase contract included a home inspection contingency before you signed it (as mentioned earlier).

 These are the next stages of your loan after you’ve decided to move forward with a specific lender.
 These stages are really the nuts and bolts of mortgage financing, and understanding them as a first time home buyer will give you a real edge.

 Your initial contact will pass you off to a processor who will handle any remaining document and information collection along with other logistical concerns of the loan process.
 At Achroma, we do things a bit differently where your assigned Loan Coach is your only point of contact throughout the loan.
 We feel this will give the best experience as you will not be bounced around as the loan progresses.